-Is there a difference between Training and a Workout!?
+Is There a Difference Between Training and a Workout!?

 When you’re training, you’re getting specific.
 This means you’re training a specific exercise, or group of exercises—either under the guidance of a trainer or yourself—with the specific aim of getting better at it.
 The goal of the training can be improving technique, getting more reps, or using more weight, but training is all about having a predetermined goal, and a predetermined way to get there.

 By contrast, when you’re Working Out, you’re performing a test of your general fitness.
 You’re using the training you’ve undergone, and the aim is to get your sweat on while you find out what specific areas you could improve (i.e. train).
-In a workout, the focus is not about improving technique; it’s about maintaining technique despite all the grind and fatigue.
-The goals are to get a pump, feel exhausted, do more reps, beat a time or beat someone else.
+In a workout, the focus is not on improving technique; it’s about maintaining technique despite all the grind and fatigue.
+The goals are to get a pump, feel exhausted, do more reps, beat a time, or beat someone else.

 So if you’re only participating in WODs all the time, the fact is you’re just working out, not training to get better.
 This means you’re probably not making progress as quickly as you could, and might even be getting injured more frequently than you should.

-If this sounds like you, take some time out, take a step back and ask yourself what your goals are.
+If this sounds like you, take some time out, take a step back, and ask yourself what your goals are.
 Trust me, it’s time well spent—you’ll never get there until you know where you’re going!

-Want to train to get better at the Kettlebell Press?
+How to get better at kettlebells?